c-mart/smog/README.md

 # smog
 Simple Markdown blOG, or chriS Martin's blOG

 See a demo blog (which is also my personal blog) at https://smog.c-mart.in.

+(Todo: host a demo site where people can log in, where the database is rebuilt every hour or so)

 - Built with Python using Flask microframework
 - Write posts in Markdown or HTML